Please note: UK Aid Match is now open for application.

 - Name, citizenship, and date of birth of the following persons: Chair and Deputy Chair of the Board, the Managing Director or CEO, Treasurer, Director of Finance, Communications Manager responsible for the appeal and Programme Manager responsible for the UK Aid Match grant

-3) Details of specific communication channels, frequency and content they will deliver
+2) The details of the specific communication channels, frequency and content they will deliver

-4) Commitment to reporting back to their audience on the progress of the appeal and project
+4) Their commitment to reporting back on the progress of the appeal and project

 - A completed A1 appeal communications proposal form